Login or Register to book onto an event:

 After delivering projects internationally for Turner & Townsend, she now heads BIM for the northern construction consultancy Identity Consult.
 Her current projects include acting as BIM consultant and project manager for two universities with no prior experience of BIM, where she is tasked with demonstrating value for money to clients whilst educating them on their responsibilities.

-Previous presentations and webinars can be viewed on the Resources page of the APM website.
+Previous presentations and webinars can be viewed on the APM Slideshare and YouTube channels.